hmcts/ccd-docker/README.md

   **Important environment notes:**
   - `OIDC_ISSUER` must be derived from a real access token for the target environment.
 Do not guess it from the public OIDC discovery URL.
+  - `OIDC_ALLOWED_ISSUERS` is an optional comma-separated additive list of exact JWT `iss` values.
+Leave it unset unless a service is confirmed to receive valid tokens from more than one issuer.
   - `CCD_CALLBACK_ALLOWED_HOSTS` is the comma-separated allow-list of HTTPS callback target hosts CCD services may call.
   - `CCD_CALLBACK_ALLOWED_HTTP_HOSTS` is the comma-separated allow-list of HTTP callback target hosts CCD services may call.
   - `CCD_CALLBACK_ALLOW_PRIVATE_HOSTS` controls whether callbacks to private or local hostnames are allowed for local development.